matiasvaldez1/Prismfly---Front-End-Developer-Coding-Challenge/README.md

 ### Goal 🎯

-Below you will see a Figma design file. **Your task is to translate this design into a fully functional web page component using HTML, SASS, and Vanilla JavaScript.**
+Below you will see a Figma design file. **Your task is to translate this design into a fully functional web page component using HTML, CSS, and Vanilla JavaScript.**

 </div>
 <br>